kolbertv/espruino-rollup-babel/README.md

 # espuino-rollup-babel

-Template for espruino to build project with rollup and babel
+Template for espruino to build project with rollup and babel.
+You can use async/await, rest/spread operator, 'import from module', and other.

 To build project type "npm run build", and you will find bundle.js and bundle.min.js in the "build" folder.